Our work in Syria

 Two years later in January 2018, Russia sponsored new talks in Sochi.
 But the Syrian opposition refused to take part in the meeting because Assad’s removal from power was not a pre-condition for the talks.

-Right now, at least 11 million people have fled their homes.
+Right now, over 12 million people have fled their homes.

-The need for emergency shelter supplies remains, as families are forced from their homes by renewed conflict, and existing shelters need repair after years of use.
+The need for emergency shelter supplies remains, as people will continue to be displaced by ongoing conflict between armed groups, and existing shelters need repair after years of use.

-There is still an exhausting level of upheaval for many and there is no clear path to peace.
+There is still an exhausting level of upheaval for many and no clear path to peace.

 Other families have fled to neighbouring Iraq, Egypt or North Africa.